From HandWiki - Reading time: 5 min

 | • Per capita | $43,100 |

-Tabuk (Arabic: تَبُوْك Tabūk, ar) is the capital city of the Tabuk Province in northwestern Saudi Arabia.
-It has a population of 594,350 (as of 2022).
-It is close to the Jordan–Saudi Arabia border and houses the Second air force base in Saudi Arabia.[3]
+Tabuk (Arabic: تَبُوْك Tabūk, ar) is the seat city of Tabuk Province in northwestern Saudi Arabia.
+It lies near the Jordan–Saudi Arabia border and houses the Second Air Force Base of Saudi Arabia.[2]

 Hundreds of localities with rock art and inscriptions dating to different archaeological periods ranging from the Paleolithic to the Islamic period were recorded at Wadi Dam and the region west of Tabuk.
 A study of the art revealed rich stylistic variability with representations of both human and animal figures.
 Numerous sites in the area with Thamudic, Greek and Nabataean inscriptions have been found.